panzerdp/dmitripavlutin.com/content/posts/2016-06-14-three-dots/index.md

 }
 ```

-The iterator object should conform to [iterator protocol](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Iteration_protocols#iterator).
+> The *Iterator* object must conform to [iterator protocol](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Iteration_protocols#iterator).

 It needs to provide a property `next`, which value is a function that returns an object with properties `done` (a boolean to indicate the end of iteration) and `value` (the iteration result).

 ```javascript
 interface Iterator {